Skip to content

 Believe me, I understand the fears.
 I still get nervous when watching my perfectly capable 9-year-old using a sharp knife.
 Yet, she is only that good with a knife now because she started using a kid-safe knife as a toddler.

 That doesn't mean you should give your toddler free rein in the kitchen.
 Instead, it means you should supervise and teach them new skills, including how to use the helper tower correctly.
+Over time, you can slowly step away, increasing their independence as they gain experience.

 With my children, I set limits.
-If they did something that's not safe like climbing up on the countertops, I would put the tower away.
+If they did something that's not safe, like climbing up on the countertops, I would put the tower away.
 For example, I might say, "That's not safe, we'll put the tower away for now."
 Then, I'd follow through until the next meal or snack.

 Similarly, you can teach your child to stay away from the hot stove or to ask for help before cooking.
 By setting boundaries and taking time to learn, your child will learn to manage risks appropriately.